 Utilities CA

 Pacific Gas and Electric Company workforce trust profile Three rising office-tower pillars encoding federal-records percentiles for hiring, workplace safety, and workforce stability.
-Pacific Gas and Electric Company Federal records · percentile DOL H-1B · OSHA ITA · WARN Act 255075100 0 percentile 40 percentile 20 percentile Hiring Safety Stability 26 filings No data 22 WARN
+Pacific Gas and Electric Company Federal records · signal DOL H-1B · OSHA ITA · WARN Act 255075100 0 signal 40 signal 20 signal Hiring Safety Stability 26 filings No data 22 WARN

-Higher percentile = better than peer cohort.
+Higher = stronger signal vs. peers (normalized 0-100, not a precise rank).
 Source: DOL OFLC, OSHA ITA, WARN Act.

 H-1B Filings